readthedocs/readthedocs.org/docs/user/guides/setup/monorepo.rst

 By default,
 Read the Docs will use the ``.readthedocs.yaml`` at the top level of your Git repository.
-This is typically not sufficient for Monorepos layouts when their nested documentation projects need fundamentally different build configurations.
+This is typically not sufficient for monorepo layouts when their nested documentation projects need fundamentally different build configurations.

 .. seealso::

    `sphinx-multiproject <https://sphinx-multiproject.readthedocs.io/en/latest/>`__
        If you are only using Sphinx projects and want to share the same build configuration, you can also use the ``sphinx-multiproject`` extension.

+   :doc:`/guides/environment-variables`
+       You might also be able to reuse the same configuration file across multiple projects, using only environment variables.
+       This is possible if the configuration pattern is very similar and the documentation tool is the same.

 Implementation considerations
 -------------------------------